Emulator000/pokeshakespear/README.md

 Building
 ---------
-You can build the application again for the Docker enviroment with the command: `cargo +stable build --release --target x86_64-unknown-linux-musl --locked`
+You can build the application for the Docker enviroment with the command: `cargo +stable build --release --target x86_64-unknown-linux-musl --locked`

 If you want just to run the application in the host machine, please install the Rust enviroment and run the command: `cargo +stable run --release`